 Invoice discounting, compared to factoring, provides a more discreet route for businesses who want their lending habits to remain confidential; for this, the lender won’t take over the company’s sales ledger and the outstanding debts will still have to be reclaimed by you.

-For more information on invoice financing, visit our page now.
+For more information on invoice finance, visit our page now.